ayhamthiab/Adv_Soft_Project/README.md

 - Load tests live in `performance-tests/`
 - Built with k6
 - Designed to measure read-heavy, write-heavy, mixed load, spike, and soak behavior

+Testing in this project ensures correctness, reliability, and performance across the backend implementation.

 ## Performance Testing Results